 1987 . . .
 Patricia Mutch, then Director of the Institute of Alcoholism and Drug Dependencies, invited Hal to come to Andrews University, Berrien Springs, Michigan to help her teach a class of graduate students at the Adventist Theological Seminary.
 He brought two large boxes of materials which he used to help alcoholics and addicts back in Washington state.
 She recognized the value of this material and agreed to take time to edit these resources and get them published.
 The result was the Regeneration Manual.

-Pr Ray Nelson, passionate about the power of the recovery ministry, became the director of Adventist Recovery Ministries and was instrumental in expandinig the ministry and building a strong network.
+Pr Ray Nelson, passionate about the power of the recovery ministry, became the director of Regeneration Ministry and was instrumental in expanding the ministry and building a strong network.

 2002 . . .
 East Coast – Maine to Miami

 2004 . . .
 Midwest – New Orleans to Chicago

 2005 . . .
 West Coast – Seattle to Southern California

 Annual Regeneration seminars were offered at NAD Health Summits.
 Other leadership conferences were held periodically at the General Conference for the training of facilitators and recovery ministry leaders.

 2006 . . .
 Additional support from the North American Division included the development of Journey to Wholeness – a user-friendly Christ centered recovery resource to be used in 12-step meetings.
 These materials started to be developed with funding by VERSACARE to be used in weekly Christ centered 12-step support groups.

 2008 . . .
 The Association of Adventist Parents and Adventist Regeneration Ministries united in May 2008 and collaborated in organizing retreats and conferences.

 2010. . .The Regeneration Ministry board of directors voted to restructure the ministry and transfer the leadership and ministry to the General Conference, through its North American Division.